Pope Francis to Canonize Blessed John Henry Newman, Declares Cardinal Mindszenty Venerable

 “The miraculous healing was immediate, complete and permanent,” Father Harrison said, adding that the “child was born normally.”

-The date of the canonization has not yet been announced, but it is expected to take place later this year.
+The date of the canonization of Blessed John Henry, who will become England's first post-Reformation saint, has not yet been announced, but it is expected to take place later this year.
 “We are now hoping that it will be sooner rather than later,” Father Harrison said.

 The founder of the Oratory of St. Philip Neri in England, Cardinal Newman was one of the most prominent converts to the Catholic Church from Anglicanism in the 19th century and was a renowned preacher and theologian.

-Note: This article has been updated to include Cardinal Erdo's statement and more information about the miracle attributed to Blessed John Henry's intercession.